-The HSEC Committee is comprised of two directors, Ms. Turgeon (Chair) and Mr. Bebek, together with Christian Rios, Senior Vice President Operations Peru.
-The Technical Committee is comprised of one director, Mr. Arribas (Chair), together with Michael Henrichsen Chief Geological Officer and Tim Kingsley, Vice President of Exploration.
+The HSEC Committee is comprised of two directors, Ms. Turgeon (Chair) and Mr. Bebek, together with Christian Rios, Senior Vice President, Corporate Development.
+The Technical Committee is comprised of one director, Mr. Arribas (Chair), together Tim Kingsley, Vice President, Exploration.
+Michael Henrichsen, the Company's former Chief Geological Officer, was a member of the Technical Committee until his resignation from the Company on January 27, 2023.
 The function of the HSEC Committee and the Technical Committee is to monitor and review the technical, community, environmental, health and safety policies, principles, practices and processes, corporate social responsibility practices, and monitor and review current and future regulatory issues relating to sustainable development, environmental, health and safety, and corporate social responsibility matters.